 Law and Order, the third of the ‘workplace comedies’, presents Philippa Troy, a gifted barrister who moves effortlessly through her professional life.
 That a television sitcom should revolve around a highly effective female barrister of itself offers yet another challenge to constructions of the sitcom as a site of generally negative or ineffectual female representations.
 Her caseload features quirky and unusual cases – a hot air balloonist is charged with frightening a bull to death, a sleepwalking nephew is accused of murdering his uncle, and a retired safebreaker is alleged to have broken into a cashpoint using a bulldozer.
 In all cases Troy is defence counsel.
-Her speeches evidence her dazzling verbal virtuosity and certainly in the six cases which make up the series always result in defeat of prosecuting counsel Gerald Triggs (Simon Williams).
+Her speeches evidence her dazzling verbal virtuosity, and certainly in the six cases which make up the series always result in the defeat of prosecuting counsel Gerald Triggs (Simon Williams).
 Triggs and the instructing solicitor Arthur Bryant (Eamon Boland) are very much in Philippa’s shadow.
 Triggs possesses neither Philippa’s verbal fluency nor her keen legal acuity.
 He laces his prosecution speeches with abstruse biblical quotations, and his prejudices are always clearly on show.
 Philippa Troy is self-evidently an extremely successful woman and there is no question that she more than holds her own in a profession where women are very poorly represented.
 She clearly outshines the predominantly male legal hierarchy who surround her.
 Her seemingly effortless workplace superiority makes her potentially a little less human than struggling Jean Price or Caroline Fairchild, both making daily compromises to integrate their home and family life.
 There is no picture given of Philippa’s domestic situation, aside from the fact that she is a widow.
 Her home life has no part in the stories told in Law and Disorder.
 The series might be better categorised within the crime/courtroom genre, where Philippa Troy could be read as an intrepid, idiosyncratic heroine in the vein of Agatha Christie’s Miss Marple or H. M. Beaton’s Agatha Raisin.
 (Keith coincidentally read a selection of these books for a BBC Radio 4 series.)
-While Philippa Troy’s detachment from the domestic makes her a much less recognisable female figure than Fairchild or Price, her witty, professional brilliance distinguish her as yet another of Keith’s gallery of strong, confident sitcom women.
+While Philippa Troy’s detachment from the domestic makes her a much less recognisable female figure than Fairchild or Price, her witty, professional brilliance distinguishes her as yet another of Keith’s gallery of strong, confident sitcom women.

 Keith’s television comedy canon also contains characters who, as suggested in the introduction to this article, behave in ways unlikely to appeal to the middle England constituency most popularly associated with her roles and her assumed audience.
 These characters are determined, single-minded and look to please themselves rather than others.
 That they are women makes their course of action especially noteworthy.
 Next of Kin’s Maggie Prentice is a mother and grandmother estranged from the son she self-confessedly did not like.
 His death in a car crash has prompted little emotion and now she has no desire to be responsible for her three orphaned grandchildren.
 She is unrepentant about her attitude and appears to have very little compassion for her grandchildren’s plight.
 Maggie’s cleaner Liz (Tracie Bennett) talks to her about her son’s death, assuming she must be in shock.
 ‘You must have loved him very much.’
 Maggie replies, ‘I never even liked him.
 I didn’t know him very well.
 I thought he might have got nicer as he got older.’
 More provocative still are her reactions to Andrew when he tells her that they must take responsibility for their grandchildren: